 Poor Experimental DesignWhile these three factors often influence the questions we ask and the results we report, they can further affect the validity of preclinical research through accompanying errors in experimental design.

-In some cases, these errors are systemic and have clear analogs in both clinical and preclinical experiments; in vivo studies carried out within a single gender or without careful attention to a model's genetic background parallel the effective exclusion of women and minority populations from clinical trials, despite the impact of biological gender and genetic variance on patient outcomes.
+In some cases, these errors are systemic and have clear analogs in both clinical and preclinical experiments; in vivo preclinical studies carried out within a single sex or without careful attention to a model's genetic background parallel the effective exclusion of women and minority populations from clinical trials, despite the impact of sex, gender, and genetic variance on patient outcomes.

 Clinical Consequences of Study DesignA massive amount of wasted resources is attributable to errors in preclinical study design, and those same underlying mechanisms can have dangerous, unintended consequences in the clinical population.